 In most cases, bloggers take advantage of this by placing their offers at the end of every post as Raelyn and I do with our blogs.

 30. Ask them to comment.
 [True proof of effective engaging post].

-If you successfully urge your readers to leave a blog comment, it means your post has engaged them.
+If you successfully get your readers to leave a blog comment, it means your post has engaged them.

-There’s no other – and better – proof to show than this.
+There’s no other – and better – proof of engagement to show than this.